Auxiliary-assisted energy distillation from quantum batteries: Energy extraction protocols and comparisons between them

 The state of the entire system after time $t$ can be expressed as

-To extract energy from the battery, after time $t$, we perform a rank-1 projective measurement on the auxiliary qubit, $A$, in an arbitrary but fixed basis $\{\kett{\psi},\kett{\psi_{\perp}}\}$.
+To extract energy from the battery, $B$, after a certain time $t$, we perform a rank-1 projective measurement on the auxiliary qubit, $A$, in an arbitrary but fixed basis $\{\kett{\psi},\kett{\psi_{\perp}}\}$.
 The normalized orthogonal basis can be expressed using two real parameters, $\theta$ and $\phi$, in the following way:

 where $\theta\in[0,\pi]$ and $\phi\in[0,2\pi)$.
-We have considered $\{\kett{0},\kett{1}\}$ to be the eigenbasis of $\sigma^z$.
-Here, $\kett{0}$ and $\kett{1}$ are the excited and ground states of $\sigma^z$, respectively.
-After performing the measurement, we select one of the outcomes and ignore (mathematically, trace out) the auxiliary component.
-Let the battery state corresponding to the chosen outcome, after tracing out the auxiliary, be $\rho'_B$ and the probability of getting that outcome be $P_{o}$.
-Hence the energy difference between the initial and final state of the battery is
+Here, $\kett{0}$ and $\kett{1}$ are the excited and ground states of $\sigma^z$, respectively. {After performing the measurement, we select one of the outcomes and ignore (mathematically, trace out) the auxiliary component.
+Let the battery state corresponding to the chosen outcome, $i$, after tracing out the auxiliary, be $\rho^i_B$.
+Hence, the energy difference between the initial and final state of $B$ is

-where $\rho_B=\Tr_A\left[\rho_{BA}(0)\right]$.
-Clearly $\Delta E$ depends on the basis on which the measurement has been done as well as the chosen outcome.
-There may exist outcomes for which $\Delta E$ is comparatively much larger, but the probability of getting that outcome may be negligibly small.
-To avoid the possibility of misjudgments, in this protocol, instead of focusing on $\Delta E$ as a figure of merit, we consider the quantity $W_P=P_o\Delta E$, which takes care of both the extracted energy and the probability of succeeding in that much extraction.
-We refer to this quantity as stochastically or probabilistically extracted energy. $W_P$ can be maximized over the total time of the unitary evolution, $t$, measurement-operators, $\{\kett{\psi},\kett{\psi^\perp}\}$, and the joint initial state $\rho_{BA}(0)$, keeping the initial state of the battery, $\rho_B$, fixed.
-Let $\rho_B^{opt}$ be the final state of the battery corresponding to that optimal protocol.
-Then the maximum energy that can be extracted probabilistically is,